 - Configure Columns to Display

 - Navigate to Reporting > Core Reports > Activity Search.

 This takes you to the default view of the Activity Search report, which lists all of your identities and the internet requests, or traffic events for your organization tracked over time.
 The default is 24 hours.

-You can change the time frame for your search from the default of 24 hours to Yesterday, Last 7 Days, Last 30 Days, or a Custom range:
+- Choose a time frame to view the report.
+You can view the results for the last 24 hours (default), Yesterday, Last 7 Days, Last 30 Days, or a Custom range.

 To change the layout of the data presented in the Activity Search Report, select Columns and then check or clear the information you want to see displayed and click Apply.
 You can also drag and drop items in the list to reorder their position on the page.